 Monte-Carlo π sample

-Please find a new Bolt sample for computing π using a Monte-Carlo algorithm in the table below.
+Please find a Bolt sample for computing π using a Monte-Carlo algorithm in the table below.
 For further details on the sample, and how it is created with a few simple modifications from a sample using the C++ Standard Template Library, please refer to Siu Chi’s blog.

 An update to the Bolt library preview is available which fixes some minor issues.
 Please install this updated version of the Bolt library on your development system in order to use the new Bolt sample that illustrates use of Bolt to compute π using a monte-carlo type algorithm.